Marijuana legalization by the numbers

 Federal law says marijuana is illegal, but a majority of states and the District of Columbia have passed laws legalizing or decriminalizing its use for medical reasons.
 Fewer states have made it legal for recreational purposes, although with California's official legalization of recreational marijuana in the new year, Sessions' move could set up a legal showdown between the federal government and the largest and richest US state.

-Eight states — Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon and Washington — plus the District of Columbia allow recreational sales of marijuana.
-Another 22 states allow only some form of medical marijuana and 15 allow a lesser medical marijuana extract.
+Nine states — Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon, Vermont and Washington — plus the District of Columbia allow recreational sales of marijuana.
+Another 21 states allow only some form of medical marijuana and 16 allow a lesser medical marijuana extract.

-Five years ago, recreational marijuana wasn't legal anywhere in the United States.
+Recreational marijuana first became legal in the United States in 2012.

 The poll shows legalization has support from 72% of Democrats — up from 61% over the last three years — and even a slim majority, 51%, of Republicans — up from just 34% in the same time span.